 Meaning of Translation Exposure

-Translation exposure is a risk of the value of a company’s assets, equities, income or liabilities changing due to fluctuations in exchange rates.
-Firms which denominate a portion of their assets, liabilities, and equities in a foreign currency face this risk.
+Translation exposure is a risk of the value of a company’s assets, equities, income, or liabilities changing due to fluctuations in exchange rates.
+Firms that denominate a portion of their assets, liabilities, and equities in a foreign currency face this risk.

 Translation exposure is mainly faced by multinationals as their operations and assets are based in foreign currencies.
 Firms that produce goods or services that are sold in foreign markets are also affected by this risk.

 On knowing the meaning of translation exposure, let us have a look at how to measure the same.

 The following are the methods of measuring translation exposure:

 Current assets and liabilities having a maturity of one year or lesser are translated at the current exchange rate.
 Noncurrent assets and liabilities are converted at the past exchange rate that prevailed at the time the asset or liability was recorded in the books.
 Under this method, a foreign subsidiary owning current assets in excess of the current liabilities will incur a translation gain if the local currency appreciates.
 The income items are usually calculated at the prevailing exchange rate.
 While, the depreciating items, falling under non-current items are calculated at the historical exchange rate.

 In this method, all monetary balance sheet accounts such as cash, notes payable, accounts payable and marketable securities of a foreign subsidiary are converted at the current exchange rate.
 The remaining nonmonetary balance sheet accounts and shareholder’s equity are converted at the past exchange rate when the account was recorded.
 This method works on the philosophy that monetary accounts are similar as their value is equivalent to an amount of money, the value of which changes with fluctuations in exchange rates.
 The monetary/nonmonetary method categorizes accounts on the basis of similarities of attributes rather than maturities.